Habib16051/Blog-Version023/README.md

 # Some features of this Blog System:
 1. Added Comment System for each blog post
 2. Can Show Latest Posts and Most Commented Posts on the right side of the page
-3. Extends Email recommendation system so that any post can be recommend via sending the post to anyone E-mail
+3. Extends Email recommendation system so that any post can be recommended via sending the post to anyone E-mail